 “I, um…” Elisha glanced at the German girl once more and blushed just a little as she spoke.
 “I mean, it’s never been a secret in the coven that Anna’s interested in girls.
 I’ve been friends with her for a while and she hasn’t been afraid to talk about the subject.”
 She cleared her throat.
 “What’s taking me some time to get used to is that I didn’t realize I had feelings for her.
 When she told me the other night how she felt, it was like a gate opened up and all these emotions started coming out.”
 Elisha chuckled.
 “I never expected that to happen.”

 Kerry smiled and nodded.
 “Yeah, I remember when I realized I was in love.”
-He reached for Annie’s hand, took it and kissed it.
+He reached for Annie’s hand, took it, and planted a kiss upon the back.

 Annie leaned close to him and spoke in a near whisper.
 “I remember both times you realized you were in love with me.”

 “Both times?”
 Anna perked up.
 “You mean there was more than one?”

 Just then and announcement in French came over the loudspeaker.
 Annie listened closely and spoke before the announcement was over.
 “They’re calling our flight.”

 The announcement ended and was repeated in English.
 “Your attention, please.
 Those passengers traveling to Logan International Airport via special charter please report to Gate L22.
 Your flight will commence boarding momentarily.
 Thank you.”